yamori/dynamoDB_demo/README.md

 # NodejS + DynamoDB + Promises

-A demo app demonstrating the three in a stack.
+A demo app demonstrating the NodeJS, Promises, and DynamoDB.
+Also detailed in [this blog post](https://matthewkindzerske.com/2021/04/21/nodejs-dynamodb-and-promises/).

+## Links for when the app is running

 http://localhost:3000/